 Unique chair for diagnosing and treating Benign Paroxysmal Positional Vertigo (BPPV).

 Thanks to its perfect balance, the TRV chair allows the examiner to easily rotate the patient 360 degrees along the plane of each semicircular canals (scc) and to hold the patient in any position for detailed examination of the semicircular canals.
-This facilitates stress-free and precise stimulation and diagnosis of any of the 6 semicircular canals.

 The rehabilitation of patients with BPPV commonly involves traditional maneuvers such as the Epley, Semont, Gufoni, Appiani and similar.